openvinotoolkit/model_server/demos/face_detection/python/README.md

 ## Overview

-The script [face_detection.py](face_detection.py) run face detection inference requests for all the images saved in `input_images_dir` directory.
+The script [face_detection.py](face_detection.py) runs face detection inference requests for all the images saved in `input_images_dir` directory.

 The script can adjust the input image size and change the batch size in the request.
 It demonstrates how to use